reefland/ansible-k3s-argocd-renovate/README.md

 * The `longhorn_zfs_pool` lets you define the ZFS pool to create Longhorn cluster storage with.
 It will use the ZFS pool `rpool` if not defined.
 This can be host specific or group scoped.
 * The `k3s_cli_var` passes host specific variables to the K3s installation script.
 * The `k3s_labels` can be used to set labels on the cluster members.
 This can be host specific or group scoped.
-* The `rsyslog_server` variable defines the [centralized cluster system logging](docs/rsyslog-settings.md) host.
-  * If you already have a rsyslog server point it there.
-Otherwise point this to the primary master node.
-* The `primary_server` specifies which node to contact during the process of adding a new cluster member.
-This can be any of the existing master nodes.
 * The `K3S_TOKEN` is a secret value required for a node to be added to the cluster.
 Better to define this in an Ansible secrets file or groups var file.

 ### Create a Playbook